knative/docs/docs/developer/eventing/sinks/kafka-sink.md

----
-title: "Apache Kafka Sink"
-weight: 30
-type: "docs"
----

 # Apache Kafka Sink

-This page shows how to install and configure Apache Kafka Sink.
+This page shows how to install and configure an Apache KafkaSink.

 ## Prerequisites

-You must have a Kubernetes cluster with [Knative Eventing installed](../../../admin/install/).
+You must have access to a Kubernetes cluster with [Knative Eventing installed](../../../admin/install/).

 ## Installation